Asymptotic behavior of some strongly critical decomposable 3-type Galton--Watson processes with immigration: Introduction

 The paper is organized as follows.
-In Section \ref{Section_multi-type_GWI} we recall the notion of multi-type GWI processes, some of their basic properties (e.g., its mean function), their classification, and the notion of decomposable GWI processes.
-Section \ref{Section_conv_results} contains our main results on the asymptotic behaviour of critical decomposable 3-type GWI processes, see Theorems \ref{main_1}--\ref{main_4}.
+In Section \ref{Section_multi-type_GWI} we recall the notion of multi-type GWI processes, some of their basic properties (e.g., the mean function), their classification, and the notion of decomposable GWI processes.
+Section \ref{Section_conv_results} contains our main results on the asymptotic behavior of critical decomposable 3-type GWI processes, see Theorem \ref{main_1} and Theorems \ref{main_2}--\ref{main_4}.
 The investigation of such processes can be reduced to four cases presented in \eqref{tablazat_esetek} according to the form of the offspring mean matrix.
-Under second or fourth order moment assumptions on the offspring and immigration distributions, in the above mentioned four cases, we describe the limit behaviour of a sequence of appropriately scaled random step processes formed from a critical decomposable 3-type GWI process.
+Under second or fourth order moment assumptions on the offspring and immigration distributions, in the above mentioned four cases, we describe the limit behavior of a sequence of appropriately scaled random step processes formed from a critical decomposable 3-type GWI process.
 The limit process can be described using independent squared Bessel processes $(\cX_{t,1})_{t\geq0}$, $(\cX_{t,2})_{t\geq0}$, and $(\cX_{t,3})_{t\geq0}$, the linear combinations of the integral processes of $(\cX_{t,1})_{t\geq0}$ and $(\cX_{t,2})_{t\geq0}$, and possibly the 2-fold iterated integral process of $(\cX_{t,1})_{t\geq0}$.
 The presence of the 2-fold iterated integral process in the limit distribution is a new phenomenon in the description of asymptotic behavior of critical multi-type GWI processes.
-Sections \ref{Section_prel_proof}--\ref{Proof4} are devoted to the proofs, which are based on limit theorems for sequence of martingale differences, delicate applications of the continuous mapping theorem and fine moment estimations for the multi-type GWI process in question.
+Section \ref{Section_prel_proof} contains preliminaries for the proofs of the main results, and, in particular, in Proposition \ref{Pro_Xk_exp}, we describe the asymptotic behavior of the expected value of the Galton--Watson process in question.
+Sections \ref{Proof1}--\ref{Proof4} are devoted to the proofs, which are based on limit theorems for sequence of martingale differences, delicate applications of the continuous mapping theorem and fine moment estimations for the multi-type GWI process in question.
+The overall structure of the proofs of Theorem \ref{main_1} and Theorems \ref{main_2}--\ref{main_4} is the same.
+Roughly speaking, first we show the joint convergence of the coordinate processes which correspond to those types that can not be produced by any other type.
+Then, using a decomposition of the process and a version of the continuous mapping theorem, we describe the asymptotic behavior of the remaining coordinate processes.
 We close the paper with four appendices.
-Appendix \ref{appInt} contains some formulae for sums of some weighted values of a function defined on the set of nonnegative integers, which are used in the main proofs.
+Appendix \ref{appInt} contains some formulae for sums of some weighted values of a function defined on the set of nonnegative integers, which are used throughout the proofs.
 In Appendix \ref{GWI_moments} we present some formulae and estimates for the first, second and fourth order moments of the coordinates of the multi-type GWI process in question.
 Appendix \ref{CMT} contains a version of the continuous mapping theorem and some related results.
-In Appendix \ref{section_conv_step_processes} we recall a result about convergence of random step processes towards a diffusion process due to Isp\'any and Pap \cite{IspPap}, and a result about the asymptotic behaviour of a critical single-type GWI process due to Wei and Winnicki \cite[Theorem 2.1]{WW}.
+In Appendix \ref{section_conv_step_processes} we recall a result about convergence of random step processes towards a diffusion process due to Isp\'any and Pap \cite{IspPap}, and a result about the asymptotic behavior of a critical single-type GWI process due to Wei and Winnicki \cite[Theorem 2.1]{WW}.